moewai7/Broadway/README.md

-"A marketing demo site for a Code Academy project"
+A Design company demo site for a Code Academy project.